Skip to main content

 Descriptions are provided below of areas found to be common within proposal language.

 Investigators are advised to tailor boilerplate language to reflect the specific aims of their research project.
-In addition, the ORD strongly recommends that investigators directly contact the office or program lead in question when seeking a more in-depth resource description, particularly if a specific resource is integral to the research proposal.
+In addition, the RD team strongly recommends that investigators directly contact the office or program lead in question when seeking a more in-depth resource description, particularly if a specific resource is integral to the research proposal.

 Florida State University is proud to be recognized as a Preeminent University by the State of Florida.
 An acknowledged national leader in student retention and graduation, we help our students graduate with focused plans for careers or graduate degrees.
 Our preeminent faculty earn over $500,000 in external research grants every single day of the year.